 - Show you know what you are applying for and why – Make sure you do your research.
 Why are you applying to your course?
 Find common links in units or topics you want to study.
 For example, most computer science degrees cover coding.
 Show that you know what you are applying for and why this will help in your future career choices.
 Have a look for more course information here.

 - Talk about your academic and transferrable skills – When you discuss what you have learnt in your subjects, pull out both the skills and knowledge you have learnt that are subject specific, such as equipment handling in Chemistry, or that are transferrable, such as essay writing and critical analysis in History.
 Always say what you have learnt and why this is relevant.

-- Talk about your super-curricular skills – Doing independent learning around your subject gives you a big tick in the box from Universities as it shows them you will be able to cope with the type of learning they offer.
+- Talk about your supercurricular skills – Here at Rainhill Sixth Form, we think our Supercurriculum is outstanding, so make sure you have a log of what you have done.
+Doing independent learning around your subject gives you a big tick in the box from Universities as it shows them you will be able to cope with the type of learning they offer.
 Always say what you have learnt and why this is relevant.

 - Analyse your learning – Universities want to be convinced that you can ANALYSE and EVALUATE so you need to show them this in your personal statement.
 Take one piece of work or a topic you have loved and EVALUTE YOUR LEARNING or ANALYSE a theory.

 - The end – It’s always hard to end something, and your UCAS statement is no different.
 Try to tie it back to the beginning, and focus on how that first bubble of excitement you felt for your subject is now going to propel you into the future.